christopherwk210/gm-bot/README.md

 $ cd gm-bot
 $ npm install --silent
 ```
-*Note: The installation may take a good while, as some of the dependencies are fairly large.*

-*Another note: `--silent` is used to suppress unnecessary peer dependency warnings.*
+*Note: `--silent` is used to suppress unnecessary peer dependency warnings.*

 Before you run the project, you'll need to create an `auth.json` file in `./src/assets/json` containing your bot token.
 Copy the format found in `./src/assets/json/auth.example.json`.
 You can then run the bot with:
 ```